 Are stink bugs dangerous?

-Sting bugs are not immediately harmful to humans, but they can cause significant damage to your garden, and release a very foul smell when crushed, so killing them yourself is not your best option.
+Sting bugs are not immediately harmful to humans, but they can cause significant damage to agriculture and orchards, and release a very foul smell when crushed, so killing them yourself is not your best option.

 How we get rid of stink bugs: